openshift-labs/cloud-native-guides/fault-tolerance.md

 [liveness health probe]({{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes),
 OpenShift restarts the pod in order to give the application a chance to recover and start functioning again.
-Issues such as deadlocks, memory leaks, network disturbance and more are all examples of issues than can most likely be resolved by restarting the application despite the potential bug remaining in the application.
+Issues such as deadlocks, memory leaks, network disturbance and more are all examples of issues that can most likely be resolved by restarting the application despite the potential bug remaining in the application.

-* Application Pod Permanent Failure: when an application pod fails and does not pass its [readiness health probe]({{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes), it signals that the failure is more severe and restart does not help to mitigate the issue.
+* Application Pod Permanent Failure: when an application pod fails and does not pass its [readiness health probe]({{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes), it signals that the failure is more severe and restart is unlikely to help to mitigate the issue.
 OpenShift then removes the application pod from the load-balancer to prevent sending traffic to it.

-* Application Pod Removal: if an instance of the application pod get removed, OpenShift automatically starts new identical application pods based on the same container image and configuration so that the specified number of instances all running at all times.
+* Application Pod Removal: if an instance of the application pods gets removed, OpenShift automatically starts new identical application pods based on the same container image and configuration so that the specified number of instances are running at all times.
 An example of a removed pod is when an entire node (virtual or physical machine) crashes and is removed from the cluster.

 > OpenShift is quite orderly in this regard and if extra instances of the application pod would start running,